-This guide walks through an example scenario and demonstrates how the Aserto Directory can be used to implement multi-tenant Role-Based Access Control (RBAC).
+This Quickstart walks through an example scenario and demonstrates how the Aserto Directory can be used to implement multi-tenant Role-Based Access Control (RBAC).

 Consider a simple inventory management application.
 An online store consists of multiple departments and different employees can have different kinds of roles within each department.
 The application distinguishes between three roles:

 viewer: Grants read-only access to the department information.

 member: In addition to viewer privileges, members have permission to view all the data, add new products to the catalog, and set the number of available units on existing products.

 owner: Owners have all member privileges and can also delete products and manage user roles in the department.

 To model the scenario in the Aserto Directory we will create a new object type called

 create three relation types to represent the